OceanDataTools/openrvdas/docs/README.md

 * Running OpenRVDAS Loggers - how to use the core utility scripts
 * [Configuration Files](configuration_files.md) - how to define configuration files to simplify running loggers with listen.py
-* Creating Loggers - creating custom loggers from components
-* [OpenRVDAS Components][components.md) - what components exist and what they do
+* [OpenRVDAS Components](components.md) - what components exist and what they do
 * NMEA Parsing - how to work with the included NMEA parser
-* Simulating Serial Input - using the simulate_serial.py script to create virtual serial ports for development and testing
+* [Simulating Serial Input](simulating_serial_input.md) - using the simulate_serial.py script to create virtual serial ports for development and testing
 * OpenRVDAS User Interface - an introduction to the web-based GUI

 A short link for the folder containing these documents is http://tinyurl.com/openrvdas-docs.